robertdfrench/ifuncd-up/dynamic_linking.md

 its address into the GOT.
 Every part of the program that needs to access `environ` will do so by using its *offset*.
 In this case, 0x4020.

-Here's what the whole ball of wax looks like if we try to draw it out:
+Here's what the whole ball of wax looks like:

 ```mermaid
 flowchart TD